Flora of Turkey

 Verbascum wiedemannianum: this showy Mullein is typical of the central Anatolian steppe.
 Like most of the Turkish Verbascum-species it is endemic to Anatolia.

 The flora of Turkey consists of almost 10,000 species of plants, as well as a number of fungi and algae.
 Around 32% of Turkey's plants are found only in the country.
 One reason for the high proportion of endemics is that Anatolia is both mountainous and quite fragmented.
-The country is divided into three main floristic areas: the Mediterranean, Euro-Siberian, and Irano-Tranian area.
+The country is divided into three main floristic areas: the Mediterranean, Euro-Siberian, and Irano-Turanian area.
 The flora of the European part of Turkey is similar to that of adjoining Greece.
 The ecoregions here include Balkan mixed forests dominated by oaks, and Aegean and Western Turkey sclerophyllous and mixed forests where some of the main species are oaks, strawberry tree, Greek strawberry tree, Spanish broom and laurel.
 The country is at a meeting point of three phytogeographical regions Mediterranean, Euro-Siberian, and Irano-Turonian.
 The region played a key role in the early cultivation of wheat, other cereals, and various horticultural crops.

 The Euro-Siberian area is a mountainous part of western Turkey.
 Here the flora transitions from the Mediterranean vegetation type to the Anatolian plateau.
 The dominant vegetation cover here is forests of oak and pine, especially Anatolian black pine and Turkish pine.
 Further east is the Anatolian plateau, a largely treeless area of plains and river basins at an average altitude of 1000 m.
 This area is characterised by hot dry summers and cold winters.
 Salt steppes and lakes are found here, as well salt-free grassland areas, marshes and freshwater systems.
 Immediately around the large Lake Tuz and other saline areas, saltmarsh plants grow, and beyond this is a sharp divide, with the flora being dominated by members of the families Chenopodiaceae and Plumbaginaceae.